sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added an option to cause client to produce borked ciphertext so I could test my server's tracing in that scenario.
+To get the client to do that you first need to have tracing compiled in (see below) and set an environment variable called ``OPENSSL_BREAK_ESNI`` to some value.
+If you do that, then the client will overwrite the first 16 octets of the ESNI ciphertext with 0xaa values.
+That also allowed me to fix some server-side tracing I couldn't otherwise easily exercise.

 - Started to make changes due to internal review of man pages.
 Some of those changes are just man page text, others change function names to be more consistent, so I'll do commits one at a time.